pyladies/pyladies-kit/handbook/index.rst

 Policies
 --------

-We try not to have too many rules and regulations.
+We try not to have too many rules and regulations (everything above has been nothing more than advice we offer to make things easier for you, given that we learned much of it the hard way).
 Generally, chapter organizers are free to do whatever they want, as long as it’s in the best interest of their local chapter and/or PyLadies in general.